SHAG 101: The Dos And Don'ts

-The shag haircut can be an intimidating cut when you are first attempting it.
-From its section elevation to the texturizing techniques, it can seem confusing but the shag is a highly customizable and versatile cut if you know how to slay it.
-We reached out to ARC™ Scissors Architect and shag expert Rachel Williams (@rachelwstylist) to get all of her tips and tricks to ease your anxiety and set you up for success.
+From the section elevation to the texturizing techniques, the shag is highly customizable with a lot of personality—if you know how to slay it.
+We reached out to ARC™ Scissors Architect and shag expert Rachel Williams (@rachelwstylist) to get all of her tips and tricks to ease you in and set you (and your shags) up for success.

 Originally created by the barber Paul McGregor, the shag traditionally consists of layers that are feathered at the top and sides, making the hair full around the crown, and thinner around the edges and throughout the ends.

-Since the shag has so many layers, it removes a lot of weight out of the hair and can catch a client off guard.
+Since the shag has so many layers, it removes a lot of weight from the hair.
+This can catch a client off guard when watching you work in the mirror, so make sure you set expectations before you begin!
 "I feel that it is super important to always have a consultation first so the client fully understands the haircut and is not alarmed when they see so much hair being removed," explains Rachel.
-"It can be shocking to women who are used to one length and long hair."

 The shag haircut works on all density levels.
 However, a lot of people tend to mix up fine hair and thin hair.
 "I will never recommend a shag for thin hair because it is such a layered cut that it will take out too much weight and look like a mullet," says Rachel.